NEW: Rescue efforts are at a frozen standstill just like stranded ship

 China’s State Oceanic Administration said the Xue Long sailed through an intense cyclone to reach the Akademik Shokalskiy sooner.

-Meanwhile, spirits were high Friday aboard the Akademik Shokalskiy.
+Spirits were high Saturday aboard the Akademik Shokalskiy.

 “The vessel is fine, it’s safe and everyone on board is very well,” expedition leader Chris Turney, a professor of climate change at University of New South Wales in Australia told CNN.
 “Morale is really high.”

-According to Turney, the ship was surrounded by ice up to nearly 10 feet (3 meters) thick some 100 nautical miles east of the French base Dumont D’Urville, about 1,500 nautical miles south of Hobart, Tasmania.
+According to Turney, the ship was surrounded by ice up to nearly 10 feet (3 meters) thick.
+It was about 100 nautical miles east of the French base Dumont D’Urville, about 1,500 nautical miles south of Hobart, Tasmania.

 On Christmas morning, the ship sent a satellite distress signal after conditions failed to clear.

-The crew had a “great Christmas” despite their situation, Turney told CNN earlier.
+The crew had a “great Christmas” despite their situation, Turney told CNN.
 He said crew members have used the delay to get more work done.

 “We’ve just kept the team busy,” he said.